How FAFSA Simplification Will Change Financial Aid Eligibility

 There are several changes to the treatment of dependent students whose parents are divorced or separated, to better align the FAFSA with federal income tax returns.

 The parent responsible for filing the FAFSA will be based on whichever parent provides more financial support to the student, not the parent with whom the student resides.
-This will be based on financial support provided during the prior-prior tax year, not the 12 months ending on the date the FAFSA is filed.
+It is not clear whether this will be based on financial support provided during the prior-prior tax year or, the 12 months ending on the date the FAFSA is filed.

 Family size will include the student and parent.
 However, children and other people will be counted in family size only if they are dependents according to IRS rules.

-• This means children must live with the parent for more that half the tax year, not just based on financial support.
-In particular, if the custodial parent has remarried, the stepparent’s children from previous marriages will not count, even if they provide more than half of their support, unless they live with the stepparent.
+- Determining whether a child is counted as a dependent is not just based on financial support; children must live with the parent for more than half the tax year.
+For example, if the custodial parent has remarried, the stepparent’s children from previous marriages will not count, even if the parents provide more than half of their support, unless they live with the stepparent.

 There are several changes to financial aid appeals, also known as a professional judgment review.
 The most significant changes are:

-• Colleges can no longer have a policy of denying all financial aid appeals.
+- Colleges can no longer have a policy of denying all financial aid appeals.
+Every appeal must be considered on a case-by-case basis.

-• Dependency overrides are assumed to continue for the duration of the student’s enrollment, unless there is information to the contrary.
+- Dependency overrides are assumed to continue for the duration of the student’s enrollment, unless there is information to the contrary.
+Colleges must also consider a request for a dependency override within 60 days of the start of the student’s enrollment.

-• Income earned from work can be set to zero if the student or parent receives or applies for unemployment benefits within the last 90 days.
+- Income earned from work can be set to zero if the student or parent receives or applies for unemployment benefits within the last 90 days.
+Colleges may use older documentation when there is no conflicting information.

 Applicants Exempt from Asset Reporting